IrwinCastro/Irwin-C./index.md

 # TableTop Robot
 The Tabletop Robotis is a useful tool kit that has aided me in the development of numerous talents.
 Furthermore, the Tabletop Robot interacts with its surroundings intelligently by employing motors, sensors, and computers.
 The tabletop robot is vital for getting started in engineering and progressing to the next level.
-In addition, the tabletop robot is very self explanatory detecting the edge of the table, realizes it is going to tumble off and turns around.
+In addition, the tabletop robot is very self explanatory detecting the edge of the table, then realizes it is going to tumble off and turns around avoiding the edge.
 This is a result of the following materials: Arduino, a motor driver, DC motors, IR sensors, and ultrasonic sensors are used in the device.

 | Irwin C. | John H. Francis Polytechnic Senior High School | Electrical Engineering | Incoming Senior